 CIEEM’s role has been to support the work of the group, where appropriate, and to make sure that the standard and end point assessment map across to the Competency Framework so that successful apprentices can move smoothly into the next appropriate membership grade.

 The Level 7 Ecologist Apprenticeship has been finalised and has now been published by the approving body, the Institute for Apprenticeships & Technical Education.
 A Level 7 apprenticeship is aimed at graduates or those with graduate-level knowledge and understanding.
 Apprentices have three options for the type of apprenticeship: Ecological Consultant; Ecological Scientist or Landscape Ecologist.
-The duration of the apprenticeship will typically be between 12 and 36 months and the apprentice will be effectively studying for a Masters degree as well as a Master’s level degree in an ecological discipline relevant to their job role.
+The duration of the apprenticeship will typically be between 12 and 36 months and on completion apprentices will have an apprenticeship as well as a Master’s level degree in an ecological discipline relevant to their job role.